bretcope/odyssey/README.md

 In a typical node.js callback, the first parameter is for an error to be passed, and the typical test used to determine whether the function failed is `if (err) { ... }`.
 This works okay if you only have two log levels ("nothing to log" and "completely failed").
 However, if you want a more expressive log chain, this is insufficient.

-The Odyssey paradigm believes that every callback should return an `Error` object, but that not all Error object should be treated equally.
+The Odyssey paradigm believes that every callback should return an `Error` object, but that not all Error objects should be treated equally.
 So, instead of `if (err) ...`, we should be checking `if (err.failed) ...`.
 Many logging systems have a sense of "log level" such as DEBUG, INFO, WARN, ERROR, CRITICAL.
 Odyssey has, instead, chosen to use the existing HTTP Status Codes as its "levels."
-This actually results in fairly expressive and useful logs, and is explained more in the __HttpLog__ section.
+This actually results in fairly expressive and useful logs, and is explained more in the [HttpLog](#httplog) section.

+<a name="status"></a>
+## Current Status

+Odyssey is still in early development, and many features are incomplete or entirely missing.
+Notably, while there are good methods for creating and chaining logs, there is not currently any function which assists in serializing or transmitting these logs.

+There are a few [async control flows](#athena) which have been implemented as the need has arisen.
+Eventually, the goal will be to implement many or most of the methods available in the [async module](https://github.com/caolan/async).

 <a name="httplog"></a>
 ## HttpLog

 HttpLogs use [HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) instead of arbitrarily named error levels.
-This tends to have two benefits: 1. it is generally easier to decide which category a log falls into because each status code has a standardized description, and 2. it makes it easier for a request handler to make a decision about which error code to use if the error already has a usable status code.
+This tends to have two benefits: 1. it is generally easier to decide which category a log falls into because each status code has a standardized description, and 2. it makes it easier for a request handler to make a decision about which error code to use if the log already has a usable status code.

 One downside to this approach is that it does not make a distinction between what someone might consider a DEBUG vs INFO level log.
-The obvious choice for INFO logs is status `200` since that's the HTTP code for "OK".
+The obvious choice for INFO logs is to use status `200` since that's the HTTP code for "OK".
 For DEBUG you may develop your own rules, or use a non-existent code, such as `99`.
 A better approach, however, may be to simply use `console.log()` for debug purposes.

 It is advisable to put some thought into the error codes you use.
 For example, if you are writing a function which fetches a document from a database, if that document does not exist, you may want to use a `404` (not found).
 If you cannot connect to the database, you may want to use a `500` or `503` instead.